 (+) Mexico competitive position

-Mexico´s proximity to its main export destination in combination with relative low labor costs result in a good competitive position, augmented by rising labor costs in China and transportation costs.
+Mexico´s proximity to its main export destination in combination with relatively low labor costs results in a good competitive position, augmented by rising labor and transportation costs in China.

 (-) Narrow income base of the government

 Mexico’s government income base is narrow, which is reflected by the fact that almost 60% of the workforce is not registered in the tax payment system.
-Furthermore, 30% of the government’s income is oil sector related, whereby we note that the oil production is decreasing gradually.
+Furthermore, 30% of the government’s income is oil sector related, whereby the oil production has been decreasing gradually.